winggo12/Libtorch-SPPE/README.md

 Some Update on 19/2/2020:
 If you are still using this code, there are something wrong:
-1. The model should have input (W*H) 256*320 instead of 224*224 which i have changed it in my new repo (MPPE), which making the accuracy bad.
+1. The model should have input (WxH) 256x320 instead of 224x224 which i have changed it in my new repo (MPPE), which making the accuracy bad.
 2. The way I use loop to calculate the keypoints requires me to convert the tensor using tensor.item() which waste a hell ton of time , consider using: (ps also written in MPPE)

          auto ft = output_tensor.flatten(2,3); //flattening